mattvend/GpuStreams/README.md

 cd ../ImageInterpolation/; make clean; make
 ```
 ## Benchmarking cpu vs gpu
-In this first experiment, we compare two versions of the same algorithm, a CPU version agaisnt its GPU conterparts.
+In this first experiment, we compare two versions of the same algorithm, a CPU version agaisnt its GPU conterpart.

 #### Design considerations
 A simple test application, interpolate.exe, performs an interpolation whose parameters depends on received arguments.